WeblateOrg/weblate/docs/user/checks.rst

 Trailing ellipsis
 ~~~~~~~~~~~~~~~~~

+*Source and translation do not both end with an ellipsis*

 Checks that trailing ellipses are replicated between both source and translation.
 This only checks for real ellipsis (``…``) not for three dots (``...``).